Canada's Dairy Industry Overview

 Export and Import Trends

-Canada exports approximately $400 million worth of dairy products annually, with key markets including the United States, China, and Japan.
+Canada exports approximately $400 million worth of dairy products annually to key markets like the United States, China, and Japan.
 Exports to the U.S. are valued at around $488 million CAD in 2023.
-On the import side, Canada imports roughly $1 billion in dairy products each year, primarily from the United States, France, and New Zealand.
+On the import side, Canada brings in roughly $1 billion in dairy products each year, primarily from the United States, France, and New Zealand.

 Recent Developments in the Dairy Market

-Noteworthy events have recently shaped the Canadian dairy industry.
 Saputo Inc. is closing six U.S. facilities to streamline operations and increase cheese production capacity.
-Lactalis Canada endorsed a new Grocery Code of Conduct, and Sodiaal expanded its Canadian presence by acquiring General Mills' yogurt operations.
+Lactalis Canada has endorsed a new Grocery Code of Conduct, and Sodiaal has expanded its Canadian presence by acquiring General Mills' yogurt operations.
+Challenges in international trade dynamics, particularly with the U.S., highlight issues in supply management and export pricing strategies.
+Despite these challenges, Canada's protected supply management system remains resilient against international pressures.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.